 What does old Penn Station’s loss reflect about the evolution of public space in New York City?

-With assistance from Evander Price, recent PhD student in American Studies and chronocriticism at Harvard University.
+Written with Evander Price, recent PhD student in American Studies and chronocriticism at Harvard.
 Thanks also to Adam Brondheim for his insights about historic preservation in NYC.

 Demolition crews began hacking away at the limestone walls, stone eagles, and thirty-foot tall Doric columns of old New York Penn Station in October 1963.
 In a construction industry where architects typically quote projects as lasting eighteen months, the demolition and rebuilding of old Penn Station lasted five years.
 At its 1910 opening, old Penn Station was the largest and most expensive infrastructure project ever built in New York City.
 The station’s associated service tunnels stretched 5.5 miles under the Hudson and East River.
 At 350 feet long and 150 feet high, old Penn Station’s waiting room was the city’s largest internal space.
 Construction cost $100 million, or $2.7 billion in 2020 adjusted for inflation.
 By 1963, this was the largest and most expensive structure ever demolished in New York City.